Suv4o/personal-blog-2023/content/2023/10/18/from-pixels-to-words-exploring-the-capabilities-of-image-to-text-ai-tools.md

 This is the opposite of what we've done before.
 In previous models, we give them an image, and they give us predictions on what can be included in the image.
 In zero-shot image classification, we provide both text predictions and an image, and the model can tell us which texts are highly likely to be included in the image.

-In our case, we will be using [clip-vit-base-patch32](https://huggingface.co/openai/clip-vit-base-patch32) from Transformers.js, which utilises the CLIP model developed by researchers at OpenAI.
+In our case, we will be using <a href="https://huggingface.co/openai/clip-vit-base-patch32" target="_blank" rel="noopener noreferrer">clip-vit-base-patch32</a> from Transformers.js, which utilises the CLIP model developed by researchers at OpenAI.

 All predicted labels previously assigned to the image are passed to this model.
 As a result, we receive the following output: